The Swan Archives

 and was rewarded with pretty healthy coverage in the mid-1975 timeframe.

-Less well known is that the film was also a huge success in El Salvador, of all places: "Goodbye, Eddie" was a number one radio hit there, and Phantom was a box office smash, playing for several months to very good box office on its initial release, and returning in 1977 for a second run, which put "Goodbye, Eddie" back to the top of the charts, and "Special to Me" to the number one spot on the "Femenina" station, the premier English language station in the country.
+Less well known (and, in our opinion, more mysterious) is that the film was also a huge success in El Salvador, of all places: "Goodbye, Eddie" was a number one radio hit there, and Phantom was a box office smash, playing for several months to very good returns on its initial release, and returning in 1977 for a second run, which put "Goodbye, Eddie" back to the top of the charts, and "Special to Me" to the number one spot on the "Femenina" station, the premier English language station in the country.
 Amazingly, "The Hell of It" also rose to number one status on "Femenina" by the end of Summer, 1977.
 On the strength of Phantom's success, Paul Williams became well known in El Salvador, to such a degree that the specific episodes of shows that featured him, like "Donnie and Marie" and "The Hardy Boys" were aired for the sole reason that he was on them.
 William Finley enjoyed a brief cult following there, and, years later, when Amazon Women on the Moon opened, the newspaper ads gave Archie Hahn (who had a bit part in it) top billing and made mention of his having been in Phantom.
 And, when Dressed to Kill was released in that country, it was described in advertising as having been "directed by the director of Phantom..."...which was certainly not the approach taken in any other market.

 CRITICAL RECEPTION AND AWARDS